History

 Can enroll if Level is Undergraduate

-This seminar is required for the completion of an undergraduate degree in history.
 Students will develop an independent research paper that is well-grounded in the appropriate academic literature and using advanced research methodology.
 History concentrators may not use credit for both this course and HIST 497 or HIST 498 to meet their capstone requirement.
+(W, OC).

 Prerequisite(s): HIST 300